Nevada

 Mail-In Ballots

-The DC Board of Elections will mail each registered DC voter a mail-in ballot ahead of the November 8, 2022 Election.
+The DC Board of Elections will mail each registered DC voter a mail-in ballot ahead of the election.

-• Mail ballot drop boxes will be distributed to 55 locations throughout the District, and will be open to voters starting in October.
+• Mail ballot drop boxes will be distributed throughout the District, and will be open to voters starting in October.
 Once mail ballot drop boxes open, voters will be able to return their voted mail-in ballots to any mail ballot drop box location until 8:00 p.m.
-ET on November 8.
+ET on November 5.

 • IMPORTANT: Sign and date the Voter’s Oath on the back of the Return Ballot Envelope.
 You MUST sign the Voter’s Oath in order for your vote to count!